 A city built on district heating

-District heating in Malmö is already well-incorporated, initiated in the city already in 1959.
-Today a large portion of the city is connected to this grid — one of Sweden´s largest district heating networks.
+District heating in Malmö is already well-incorporated, initiated in the city in 1959, and today it is one of Sweden´s largest district heating networks.
 Simultaneously, much of Malmö´s heat energy is provided by so-called ‘waste´ sources.
-Approximately 25% of Malmö´s heat energy is produced by the city incinerator via waste-to-energy and 16% of the district heating is provided by hot water, warmed by excess heat release from major industrial activities in the city.
+Approximately 60 percent of Malmö´s heat energy is produced by the city incinerator via waste-to-energy and 16 percent of the district heating is provided by excess heat release from major industrial activities in the city.

 Waste separation and recycling are commonly practiced amongst Malmö residents, as part of modern urban lifestyle behaviours.
-To help facilitate this behavioural trend, the municipal housing company, MKB, has constructed weather-proof complexes (miljöhus) to support waste separation in most of the apartment complexes managed by the company.
-Each miljöhus has separate containers visibly labelled, often with visible images, to recycle glass, newspaper and paper, cardboard, metal, plastic and batteries, as well as the accommodate the remaining waste.
+To help facilitate this behavioural trend, the municipal housing company, MKB, has constructed weather-proof complexes, each "miljöhus" has separate containers clearly labelled, often with visual images, to recycle food waste, glass, newspaper and paper, cardboard, metal, plastic and batteries, as well as to accommodate the remaining waste.